DieselGate – why the US drew first blood and how to get out

 Oh, did I mention that I said that this would happen in June 2013, almost 3 years before now?

 With so much blood on the dance floor, how can we get out of the mess?
-In the small car league, there is a range of choices and depending on what exactly you do, you will pick one or another.
+In the small car league, there is a range of choices, and depending on what exactly you do, you will pick one or another.
 But in heavy transport, there is no real electrical option yet so the only realistic choice is LNG/CNG.
-LNG is the choice for long distance transport and CNG for the short hoppers.
+LNG is the choice for long-distance transport and CNG for short hoppers.

-Then we must also start separating regulation for methane based vehicles from propane/butane based vehicles.
-Methane based vehicles share very little in terms of characteristics with the LPG rollers.
+Then we must also start separating regulations for methane-based vehicles from propane/butane-based vehicles.
+Methane-based vehicles share very little in terms of characteristics with LPG rollers.
 Methane is lighter than air so it would not accumulate in subterranean parking lots, but they are still barred from using many of them as just one example.

 There should be an incentive for early adopters of gas vehicles which could be lower road pricing.
-As there will sure be more no diesel zones in European cities, it will be hard for the stinkers to do what they have done in the past anyhow, giving gas a fillip.
+As there will surely be more no-diesel zones in European cities, it will be hard for the stinkers to do what they have done in the past anyhow, giving gas a fillip.

 0 replies